sepsis-omics/tutorials/docs/modules/dge/index.md

 - Each row is a gene (or feature) and each column is a sample, with counts against each gene.
 - Have a look at how the counts vary between samples, per gene.
 - We can't just compare the counts directly; they need to be normalized before comparison, and this will be done as part of the DGE analysis in the next step.
-- Click on the file icon underneath the counts file (in the history pane) to download it to your computer for use later on in this tutorial.

 ## DGE in Degust